-Partnership performance will be evaluated annually using synthesised component monitoring and evaluation data, complemented with data collected at the Partnership level.
-Biannually, performance will be assessed by an external expert panel, bringing independence to the annual internal evaluation process and providing a sharper focus for the Partnership.
+To answer these questions, the Partnership is drawing on monitoring and evaluation data collected through the six components, via implementation of component-specific monitoring plans.
+Partnership performance is evaluated annually using synthesised component monitoring and evaluation data, complemented with data collected at the Partnership level.
+In 2021, at the mid-term point of the Partnership period, performance has been assessed by an external expert panel, bringing independence to the annual internal evaluation process and providing a sharper focus for the Partnership.

 This Monitoring and Evaluation Plan represents a very significant body of work and wouldn't have been possible without the contribution of many individuals who have openly shared their knowledge and lessons learnt.
-It is also a living document that will need to be continually refined and adapted over time.
-GBRF looks forward to working with the collective Reef community as we move into the full implementation phase of the Partnership.